Reza Ghodssi: Honors and awards

 In 2001, Ghodssi received the UMD George Corcoran Award.
 He won the CAREER award from the National Science Foundation in 2002, and in 2003 he received the UMD Outstanding Systems Engineering Faculty Award.
 He was among 100 of the nation's outstanding engineers invited to attend the National Academy of Engineering U.S. Frontiers of Engineering Symposium in 2007 and the EU-U.S. Frontiers of Engineering Symposium in 2010.
 In 2014, Ghodssi was named a University of Maryland Distinguished Scholar-Teacher.
 He was named a Fellow of the Institute of Electrical and Electronics Engineers in 2015, when he also became a Fellow of the American Vacuum Society (2015) and the American Society of Mechanical Engineers (2015).
 The University of Wisconsin-Madison Department of Electrical and Computer Engineering listed Ghodssi as one of “125 People of Impact” in 2016, in recognition of his significant contributions to the department, university, and industry.
 In 2017, Ghodssi received the Invention of the Year Award in the Life Sciences category from the University of Maryland.
 In 2019, Ghodssi received the distinguished A. J. Clark School of Engineering Senior Faculty Outstanding Research Award at the University of Maryland.
+He also received the 2024 American Vacuum Society (AVS) Gaede-Langmuir Award for his pioneering research on developing novel MEMS processes, fabrication, and technologies for micro, nano, and bio-devices and systems and their momentous impact on small-scale power, optical, and biomedical applications.
+In 2025, Ghodssi received the honor of University Distinguished Professor from the University of Maryland, College Park, which is the highest appointment bestowed on a tenured faculty member.
+It is a recognition not just of excellence, but of impact and significant contribution to the nominee’s field, knowledge, profession, and/or practice.